achuchulev/tf-maps-lookups/README.md

 ```
 terraform workspace select dev
-terraform apply # type _dev_ when asked, to specify which environment you are going to deploy
+terraform apply
 ```

+typing _dev_ when asked, to specify which environment you are going to deploy

 #### Prod

 ```
 terraform workspace select prod
-terraform apply # type _prod_ when asked, to specify which environment you are going to deploy
+terraform apply
 ```
+typing _prod_ when asked, to specify which environment you are going to deploy

 ## How to test